 - Can you point to a situation in the past few weeks that was particularly frustrating?
 What happened to change that, if anything?

 For stay interviews to be truly effective, employees should have a sense of trust in their manager.
-It would also be important that these conversations lead to changes in the workplace, where appropriate.
-If a business owner fails to follow through with action, employees may feel disheartened with the company and begin searching for a new job elsewhere.
+Remember, the goal of these conversations is to find out what a company is doing well and also to identify any changes needed in the workplace, where appropriate.
+If a business owner fails to follow through with action, employees may feel disheartened and begin searching for a new job elsewhere.

 A stay interview can offer significantly more benefits to an employer than whatever might be gleaned from a departing employee's exit interview.
-You'll have the opportunity to better understand a valued employee's motivation, and to address any issues leading him or her to consider resigning before the employee leaves and potentially affects productivity and your company's bottom line.
+You'll have the opportunity to better understand a valued employee's motivation, which could highlight specific employee benefit options it might be beneficial to include in your benefits package, and could help address any issues that could otherwise lead them to leave down the road.